Danfoss Compressors GmbH: Decline and acquisition

 In 2005, after years of financial losses, the board of directors announced that Danfoss would lay off 700 employees.

-On May 27, 2009, Danfoss announced that it would cease production in Flensburg within a year and lay off another 450 employees in response to the recent financial crisis.
+On May 27, 2009, Danfoss announced that it would cease production in Flensburg within a year and lay off another 450 employees in response to the 2008 financial crisis.
 The company's chief operations officer, Kim Fausing, reported that its household compressors business was incurring millions in losses.
 Politicians appealed to Danfoss executives to reconsider, saying that keeping the production plant in Flensburg would give a positive signal for the German-Danish economic region, but the company went forward with the closing.
 The Flensburg headquarters continued to house the company's research and development, sales, and product support departments.

 Aurelius AG acquired Danfoss Compressors in 2010.
 According to Nis Storgaard, chief development officer of the Danfoss Group, the reason for the sale was the parent company's decision to concentrate on other areas of the climate and energy sector.
 The acquisition included all business in Germany, China, Slovenia and Slovakia, with approximately 3,000 employees.
 In the course of the acquisition, Danfoss Compressors was renamed Secop.

 Aurelius and Danfoss did not disclose the value of the acquisition.
 According to estimates in the media, it was a small deal for Danfoss, which had 26,000 employees worldwide and annual sales of about 3.4 billion euros at the time.
 For Aurelius, however, with revenue of 760 million euros in 2009, it was a major expansion.